dannybloe/dzVents/README.md

 Once you have data points in your historical variable you can interact with it and get all kinds of statistical information from the set.
 Many of the functions needed for this interaction require one or two indexes or a time specification (time ago):

 ##### Index
 All data in the set can be addressed using an index.
-The item with index = 1 is the youngest and the item with the highest index is the oldest (and beware, if you have called `setNew()` first, then the first item is that new value!).
+The item with index = 1 is the youngest and the item with the highest index is the oldest (and beware, if you have called `add()` first, then the first item is that new value!).
 You can always check the size of the set by inspecting `myVar.size`.

 ##### Time specification (*timeAgo*)
 Every datapoint in the set has a time stamp and of course the set is always ordered so that the youngest item is the first and the oldest item the last.
 Many functions require you to specify a moment in the past.
 You do this by passing a string in this format: